 Mr Rock & Roll

-Born on this day 18th Oct in 1926, Chuck Berry, American guitarist, singer, and songwriter, and one of the pioneers of rock and roll music.
-Berry refined and developed rhythm and blues into the major elements that made rock and roll distinctive, with lyrics focusing on teen life and consumerism and his own brand of showmanship that became a major influence on subsequent rock music.
+American guitarist, singer, and songwriter Chuck Berry was born on 18th Oct 1926.
+Berry was one of the pioneers of rock and roll music, he refined and developed rhythm and blues into the major elements that made rock and roll distinctive, with lyrics focusing on teen life and consumerism and his own brand of showmanship that became a major influence on subsequent rock music.

 Without Chuck Berry, there'd be no Beatles and no Rolling Stones.
 Now can you imagine a world without the Stones?
 The only people who would've met Mick Jagger would have been his pupils at Dartford Boys Grammar School, where Mr. Jagger (or 'Jumpin Jack Flash' as he was known by his class) worked as a PE instructor.
 He retired when he was 60 and is now regularly sighted around local bars chasing young ladies.
 And Keith Richards?
 Well, I can't actually think of anything The Human Riff could've done except play the guitar.
 So maybe Keith would be busking at the bottom of escalators deep beneath the London underground network in London.

-Did you know that "Johnny B. Goode" was one of the examples of music sent out into space?
-In such good company as well.
+"Johnny B. Goode" was one of the examples of music sent out into space In such good company as well.
 The musical selection was varied: Beethoven, Guan Pinghu, Mozart, Stravinsky, and Chuck Berry.
 You see, he IS the King of Rock and Roll, no Elvis Presley records in sight!